-Erase memory erases your Phonebook and Voice Dial recordings.
+Erase memory erases your contacts and voice memo recordings.
 This feature is useful if you want to give your phone to a friend or family member.

-- 1. In standby mode, press the left soft key ((i)) Menu, then press (F), (4) Security.
-You're prompted to enter the lock code. - Enter the lock code, then press for Erase Memory.
-A confirmation prompt appears in the display. - Use the navigation key to highlight Yes or No, then press A confirmation message appears in the display while your messages are being erased.
-Your phone then returns to the Security menu.
+- In standby mode, press the left soft key () Menu, then press ), Security.
+You're prompted to enter the lock code.
+The default lock code is the last four digits of your telephone number. - 2.
+Press for Erase Memory.
+A confirmation prompt appears in the display. - Use the navigation key to highlight Yes or No, then press A confirmation message appears in the display while the memory is erased.

-Reset Phone
+Reset phone